 I fully admit that I went a little overboard with these Dark Chocolate Cherry Scones.
 I mean, a full cup of chocolate AND a full cup of dried cherries?!?!
 Wow.
 One could argue that they are more like a dessert scone than a breakfast biscuit, but I say there that is no better excuse than Valentine’s Day serve up this indulgence.

 Scones can get a bum rap for being dense and/or flavorless.
 Not these beauties.
-I snuck a little almond extract into these scones because I love cherry and almond flavors together, but you can surely use pure vanilla extract if that floats your boat.
+I snuck a little almond extract into these Dark Chocolate Cherry Scones because I adore cherry and almond flavors together, but you can surely use pure vanilla extract if that flavor floats your boat.

-2 tablespoons raw sugar or coarse sugar crystals (optional)
+- 2 tablespoons raw sugar or coarse sugar crystals (optional)

-Whisk together eggs, extract and half and half in a small bowl.
+- Whisk together eggs, extract and half and half in a small bowl.
 Set aside.

-Place flour, sugar, salt and baking powder in the bowl of a food processor.
+- Place flour, sugar, salt and baking powder in the bowl of a food processor.
 Gently pulse to combine.
 Add butter to bowl and gently pulse until butter is incorporated and mixture looks crumbly.
 Place dough into a bowl and gently stir in chocolate and cherries.
 Add liquid ingredients to dough and stir until combined and the dough holds together.

-When ready to bake, gently brush tops of scones with milk and sprinkle with sugar.
+- When ready to bake, gently brush tops of scones with milk and sprinkle with sugar.
 Bake for 15-18 minutes or until they just start to brown but are cooked through.
 Watch them carefully as the cherries burn quickly.
 Cool for 5 minutes on the pan and then remove to a wire rack.